DroneDeploy is the easiest and fastest solution to build aerial maps and models.

 Yes.
 The DroneDeploy mobile app for DJI drones is available in over 120 countries, and data processing is available internationally.
 To process data captured with non-DJI drones, please see How to Process Existing Datasets.

 DroneDeploy provides customer support to our paid and trial customers around the world.
-Our Support team is located in the United States, so for those outside of North America, it's best to email firstname.lastname@example.org and they will respond promptly during U.S. working hours.
+Our Support team is located across the globe.
+We have team members in the East and West coasts of the United States, South Africa, and Australia.
 Our team can best support English and Spanish language questions.

 DroneDeploy connects your drone to the internet, allowing for powerful and sophisticated servers in the cloud to plan your flight, run safety checks, and crunch massive amounts of visual data.